-A: Northeastern University’s Off Campus Housing and Support Services has leased properties in New York City (in both Manhattan and Brooklyn), Chicago, Washington D.C., and Mountain View, CA that are available for short-term stays by term (Fall, Spring, Summer I, and Summer II).
-We also have housing accommodations available in San Francisco.
+A: Northeastern University has leased properties in New York City, Chicago, Portland, ME and continues to expand this resoure to new cities.
+University properties are available for short-term stays by term (Fall, Spring, Summer I, and Summer II).
 All space in the leased properties is available on a first-come, first-served basis.
-Visit our Beyond Boston Housing webpage for more information and prices for each location, as well as to view more specific FAQs for the Northeastern leased housing.
+Visit our Network Housing webpage for more information, and view more specific FAQs for the Northeastern leased housing.

 Q: I am going outside of Boston next term for co-op or Semester-In program, but I am not interested in the leased housing, or my co-op is not in a location that has leased housing.
 How do I search for housing?

-A: Off Campus Housing and Support Services is here to provide housing search and relocation advice and resources, advise you on what to look for and avoid, help you with lease, landlord, roommate questions or concerns, and connect you with co-op students or alumni who are currently living in your desired co-op location.
+A: Our Network Housing staff will provide housing and relocation advice and resources, and connect you with co-op students or alumni who are currently living in your desired co-op location.
 Visit the Beyond Boston Housing section of our website to find multiple resources for your apartment search (within the U.S. or internationally).
-Feel free to contact us at any time to set up an appointment for help in your housing search.
+Feel free to contact Network Housing staff set up an appointment for help in your housing search.

 Q: How do I go about securing housing in a leased property for my co-op or Semester-In program?

-A: Students must first meet with a representative from Off Campus Housing and Support Services individually, or attend a Beyond Boston Housing Workshop to learn more about the process for securing housing in a leased property location.
-Once you have met with someone from OCHSS or attended a housing workshop, you can fill out the leased housing application for your desired leased property location.
-Please note that you must have your co-op or Semester-In start and end dates near-finalized prior to filling out the leased housing application.
-Following the application, you will submit a $200 deposit for each term (Fall, Spring, Summer I or Summer II) you’d like to secure housing for.
-This will ensure your leased housing reservation is held.
-Closer to your move-in date, you will receive move-in instructions via email.
+A: Students must first meet with a representative from Off Campus Engagement and Support individually, or attend a Beyond Boston Housing Workshop to learn more about the process for securing housing in a leased property location.
 Please note that space is available in the leased properties on a first-come, first-served basis.

 Q: How will I find roommates and/or meet people headed to my new location?

 A: If you plan to live in leased housing in New York, you won’t need to find a roommate, as the rooms there are singles.
-If you’re in the leased housing in Chicago, Washington D.C., or Mountain View, your roommates will be assigned a roommate.
+If you’re in the leased housing in our other cities, you will be assigned a roommate.
 You can also find co-op communities in many cities on Northeastern’s Yammer pages.

 JOIN OUR MAILING LIST